lockss/lockss-rtd-manual/docs/installing/running.rst

 .. _configuring-firewalld:

+.. index:: install-lockss; K3s prerequisites, K3s; installation prerequisites
+   pair: install-lockss; firewalld

 ----------------------------------------
 Configuring :program:`firewalld` for K3s
 ----------------------------------------

-During this phase, :program:`install-lockss` will configure :program:`firewalld` to work with K3s, if applicable.
+During this phase, :term:`install-lockss` will configure :term:`firewalld` to work with :term:`K3s`, if applicable.
 This phase begins with the heading:

 .. code-block:: text